rebellon-carina/Project-4-West-Nile-Virus-Prediction/README.md

 2. Feature for Date/Time
     - 2.1 Calculate the maximum day of the year that WNV was the highest, and create a feature that calculates the date difference.
 3. Feature for Lat/Long
     - 3.1  Create a cluster using DBSCAN, and select the top 4 clusters as our hotspots.
-Calculate the distance using haversine and bearing.
+Calculate the distance using haversine.
 4. Effectiveness of spraying for WnV carriers in 2011 and 2013
 5. Create Dummies for Trap, Species and Street